-It’s been spring cleaning week here.
+It’s been website makeover week here.
 For the last week or so, I’ve been dutifully dusting and shining and fluffing the pillows of my website and social media presence.

 A lot of people want to freshen up their website, but aren’t ready to commit to the sometimes gruelling process of a redesign.
 With spring in mind, let’s look at a few smaller things you can do to breathe some fresh life into the place.

-Here are 12 low-commitment, low-or-no cost ways you can spring clean your website and your brand.
+Here are 12 low-commitment, low-or-no cost ways you can do a laser-fast website makeover.

 Give your cover images a makeover.

 In a social media obsessed world, your social media cover images are often the first impression a new person has of you and your brand.
 Could yours use some work?
 This can be beautifully achieved in less than an hour – fire up Canva, pull up the Facebook or Twitter cover templates, and you can have a sparkling new brand, just like that.
 (I made this one in Canva in about 15 minutes.
 I just can’t help loving the lion!)

 Start small with a custom favicon.

 I take an unreasonable amount of delight in people’s favicons.
 (A favicon is the tiny little picture in the corner of the browser tab.
 Scroll way up.
 See the tiny heart?
 That’s a favicon.)
 Favicons are tiny morsels of awesome fun, and a very easy way to add a splash of branding to a website in need of some love.